 "Preparation for old age should begin not later than one's teens.
 A life which is empty of purpose until 65 will not suddenly become filled on retirement."

-The Chicago Avenue Church was renamed The Moody Church in 1906 and continued its international impact with notable leaders such as pastor emeritus Dr. Erwin W. Lutzer.
+The Chicago Avenue Church was renamed The Moody Church in 1906 and continues its international impact with notable leaders such as pastor emeritus Dr. Erwin W. Lutzer.